• Home

 As wireless networks communicate through radio waves, a hacker can easily sniff the network from a nearby location.

 Most attackers use network sniffing to find the SSID and hack a wireless network.
-When our wireless cards are converted into sniffing modes, they are called monitor mode.
+When our wireless cards are converted into sniffing modes, they are called monitor modes.

 We will provide you with basic information that can help you get started.
 Backtrack is Linux-based security operating system.
 It is developed on top of Ubuntu.